frodeborli/moebius-socket/README.md

 ==============

 An easy to use interface for working with many simultaneous and non-blocking network connections.
-The library efficiently handles up to 1024 concurrent connections with a default PHP 8.1 installation per server instance.

-If you need more than 1024 connections, you can run multiple instances of the server or use a more advanced event loop implementation.
+PHP is unable to support stream_select() with more than 1024 on most installations.

-Note: This library technically works via PHP streams, not the lower level sockets functionality of PHP.
+This can be changed by recompiling PHP.

 Architecture